The awful German language (2)

 “There are ten parts of speech, and they are all troublesome.
 An average sentence, in a German newspaper, is a sublime and impressive curiosity; it occupies a quarter of a column; it contains all the ten parts of speech — not in regular order, but mixed; it is built mainly of compound words constructed by the writer on the spot, and not to be found in any dictionary — six or seven words compacted into one, without joint or seam; it treats of fourteen or fifteen different subjects, each enclosed in a parenthesis of its own, with here and there extra parentheses which reenclose three or four of the minor parentheses: finally, all the parentheses and reparentheses are massed together between a couple of king-parentheses, one of which is placed in the first line of the majestic sentence and the other in the middle of the last line of it — after which comes the verb, and you find out for the first time what the man has been talking about.”

 Twain is especially appalled by separable verbs, which are common in German.
 “Bringen” means (can you guess?) to bring, but “umbringen” means to kill.
 Fair enough, but in regular tenses you cut off the “um” and put it at the end.
-Let us assume there is a similar pattern in English, with the verb “to bring down” meaning to kill.
+Let us assume there is a similar pattern in English, with the verb to “bring down” meaning to kill.
 What would you make of a sentence like the following:

 You get it?
 Nobody knows what you are talking about until you get to the second part of the separable verb: “Er brachte den Mann…. um” (“brachte” is brought, the past tense of bringen).
 Until you hit the “um” it could be anything: he brought him a sandwich, he brought him a letter from his boss, pleasure, pain, a Pepsi light, anything.
 And it is further complicated by the fact that “bringen” can take many other particles: “beibringen” for instance means to teach, and so the sentence above could have easily concluded: “er brachte ihm eine wichtige Lektion bei,” i.e. he taught him an important lesson.
-“Abbringen” means to prevent someone from doing something; “anbringen” means to pin on; “durchbringen” to get someone through something; or “fortbringen”, to take away.
+“Abbringen” means to prevent someone from doing something; “anbringen” means to pin on or attach; “durchbringen” to get someone through something; or “fortbringen”, to carry away.

-To make things even harder verbs get relegated to the end of a sentence when a modal (or auxiliary) verb is used: “I visited Munich in May”, but “I could at last Munich, a place I so dearly love and which I had not seen for so many years, etc., etc. in the beautiful month of May visit.”
+To make things even harder, verbs get relegated to the end of a sentence when a modal (or auxiliary) verb is used: “I visited Munich in May”, but “I could at last Munich, a place I so dearly love and which I had not seen for so many years, etc., etc. in the beautiful month of May visit.”
 There is an old joke about this: a student enters a lecture at college late, and whispers to his neighbour: “What’s the professor talking about?”
 The neighbour replies: “I don’t know, he hasn’t come to the verb yet.”

 That’s about the placement of verbs in German, which we would say is unnecessarily complex and unpractical, until you hear a three-year-old dealing with them with ease and virtuosity, or his four-year-old brother correcting him if he gets it wrong.

-Next time: we take a look at genders of German nouns and try to comprehend the logic behind a sentence like this: The beautiful girl is walking on the street.
+Next time: we take a look at genders of German nouns and try to comprehend the logic behind a sentence like this: The beautiful girl is walking down the street.
 There is a large stone lying there.
 I hope it does not trip over him and fall on her.